Wow! How can it be so close to the end of the year? Like the last decade, it has gone by in a blink.

 When I first did this, it didn’t.

 I had to ask several of my family and friends their anniversary and birth dates.
-It was embarrassing.
-And time consuming.
+It was time consuming and a little embarrassing.

 Then I had to enter that information into the calendar and double triple check everything.
 But when that was done, it was done.

-And now I never have to do it again because I have this saved on my computer, backed up to a hard drive, and printed in duplicate.
+And now I never have to do it again because I have this saved to my hard drive, backed up to another, and printed in duplicate.
 Not even kidding.

 Don’t get me wrong, we still have calendars all over the house (and as a stay/work-at-home-mom I still never know what day it is!), but this is the one that rules them all.